The Independent Evaluation Section (IES) delivers products and services in line with its three strategic pillars of mandated work.

 See the full Meta-Analysis Report.

-UN SYSTEM-WIDE META-SYNTHESIS: EVALUATIONS UNDER THE UN GLOBAL COUNTER TERRORISM STRATEGY
+JOINT SYSTEM-WIDE META-SYNTHESIS: UN GLOBAL COUNTER TERRORISM STRATEGY

-IES in consultation with UNODC Terrorism Prevention Branch (TPB) and in cooperation with the UN Office of Counter Terrorism (UNOCT) as well as the UN Interregional Crime and Justice Research Institute (UNICRI), is undertaking the first ever UN system-wide Independent Meta-synthesis of evaluations under the UN Global Counter Terrorism Strategy.
-The exercise responds to UN reforms, which calls for aggregate results of evaluation results to inform policy formulation.
-The final report is expected by November 2021.
+IES has led the first ever joint system-wide meta-synthesis of work under the UN Global Counter Terrorism Strategy, in coordination with UNODC Terrorism Prevention Branch (TPB) and in cooperation with the UN Office of Counter Terrorism (UNOCT) and the UN Interregional Crime and Justice Research Institute (UNICRI).
+The exercise responds to UN reforms, which call for aggregate evaluation results to inform policy formulation.

 UNODC CRIME PREVENTION META-SYNTHESIS